 At the Shipyards Christmas Festival there is the lighting of the City of North Vancouver’s official Christmas tree, plus live music and family-friendly activities.
 The Shipyards Christmas Market is an important part of the Shipyards Christmas Festival each year.
 Whereas the festival is just a one-day event though, the market happens on both the Saturday and the Sunday.

-New for 2019, the Shipyards is also home to the Lower Mainland’s newest, biggest and best outdoor ice skating facility.
+New as of 2019, the Shipyards is also home to the Lower Mainland’s newest, biggest and best outdoor ice skating facility.
 Shipyard Commons is a new outdoor structure that’s covered (so still great on rainy days) and where North Vancouver community events take place.
-In the winter of 2019/20 the place is open for free ice skating – so take your skates in addition to your shopping bags when visiting the Shipyards Christmas Market!
+In the winter of 2019/20 the place is open for free ice skating – so in 2020 take your skates in addition to your shopping bags when visiting the Shipyards Christmas Market!

 For more details about North Vancouver’s winter holiday artisan fairs click Shipyards Christmas Markets.

 For more information about the community event marking the official start to the holiday season in the City of North Vancouver, see our article about the Shipyards Christmas Festival.

 To learn more about the surrounding neighbourhood and other things to do in the area, check out any of the following: